Complexity Framework For Forbidden Subgraphs V: Beyond Simple Graphs: Appendix

-\begin{lemma} Any $H_1$-subgraph-free instance of {\sc Partially Reflexive Stable Cut} can be reduced in polynomial time to an equivalent instance $G'$ with the following properties: \begin{enumerate} \item[h5.]
-Every irreflexive vertex is contained in a triangle with another irreflexive vertex. \item[h6.]
-No two triangles share a vertex. \item[h7.]
+\begin{lemma} There exists a polynomial time algorithm which, given any $H_1$-subgraph-free instance $G$ of {\sc Partially Reflexive Stable Cut}, either decides $G$ or returns an equivalent instance $G'$ with the following properties: \begin{enumerate} \item[h1.]
+Every irreflexive vertex is contained in a triangle with another irreflexive vertex. \item[h2.]
+No two triangles share a vertex. \item[h3.]
 Each vertex of any triangle has exactly one neighbour outside the triangle and this vertex has degree 2. \end{enumerate}

 Moreover, any simple graph contained as a subgraph in $G'$ is contained in $G$. \end{lemma}